 How does it feel to see fear in your wife’s eyes?

-How does it feel to come home?
+What does it mean to come home?

-REDEPLOYMENT takes readers to the frontlines of the wars in Iraq, asking us to understand what happened there, and what happened to the soldiers who returned.
+In one of the most acclaimed and celebrated collections of stories for years, Redeployment takes readers to the frontlines of the wars in Iraq, asking us to understand what happened there, and what happened to the soldiers who returned.

 “Redeployment is a quick but powerful and, for me, painful set of stories about the experience of ordinary soldiers in Iraq”